NoelM/noelm.github.io/content/hambooklet/index.md

 title: "Amateur Radio Booklet"
 ---

-The Amateur Radio Booklet consists in a summary of all the needed data when one operates.
+The Amateur Radio Booklet consists of a summary of all the needed data when one operates.
-The booklet is global by design, thus one can find resources for all IARU regions.
+The booklet is global by design.
+Thus, one can find resources for all IARU regions.

-Also, the booklet is fully open sourced!
-It is released under the [**CC BY-SA 4.0** license](https://creativecommons.org/licenses/by-sa/4.0).
+Also, the booklet is fully open-sourced under the [**CC BY-SA 4.0** license](https://creativecommons.org/licenses/by-sa/4.0) license.

 * [GitHub Repository](https://github.com/NoelM/hambooklet)
 * [Current PDF](https://github.com/NoelM/hambooklet/raw/main/booklet.pdf)
-* 2023 Edition, _in preparation_

 ## Current Work

-1. Final review of the content and chapter reorganization
-2. Release the 2023 Edition
-3. Preparing the first A5-printed copies
+- [ ] Preparing the first A5-printed copies

 ## Table of Contents

 * Band Plans
+* Classification of Emissions
+* Q Codes
+* Morse Code
+* Radio Abbreviations
 * Digital Modes
-* Morse Code
 * International Beacon Project
-* Radio Abbreviations
-* Q Codes
-* Classification of Emissions
 * Radio Waves
 * Electricity
-* ITU Prefixes
+* ITU Prexfixes, Regions, and Alphabet
+* QTH Locator
 * Units
 * Mathematics
-* ITU Regions
-* ITU Alphabet